vihan125/Xtermister/README.md

 The implementation of the above tasks in the first section is shown in the images below,

-* Patients list and sorting them
+* Patients categorizing, listing, and sorting
 <center>
   <table align = "middle">
     <tr>